 I was awarded a PhD in Computer Science from the University of St Andrews in 2015.
 My doctoral research focused on the construction of decentralised service-oriented orchestration systems.
-I had the privilege to be supervised by Dr. Adam Barker and Prof. Alan Dearle.
+I had the privilege to be supervised by Prof. Adam Barker and Prof. Alan Dearle.
 My doctoral dissertation examiner was Prof Omer Rana from the University of Cardiff.
 I also hold an MSc in Software Engineering from the University of St Andrews which I obtained in 2010.
 During my master studies, my research interests focused on issues relating to software evolution such as the management of architectural artefacts to ensure consistency and support reusability during software design and implementation, and I was supervised by Dr. Dharini Balasubramaniam.
 Before arriving to Scotland I obtained a BSc in Computer Science from the University of Jordan with distinction in 2008.

 "What I cannot create, I do not understand.", Richard Feynman